annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 Note that this same approach can be used when a following condition can only be speculated at the context where the previous condition passed (i.e. we cannot use OR'ing of all conditions together).

 Speculation safety analysis is one of the most important things from practical point of view because many real life examples involve loads speculation.
-An ability to insert extra guards in the “simple” approach can be critical.
+An ability to insert extra guards in the “arly exit” approach can be critical.

-“General” vs. “Simple”: Cost model
+“Full Predication” vs. “Early Exit”: Cost model
 	Even though estimated cost may differ significantly for the two cases it is not expected to require much implementation efforts.

-“General” vs. “Simple”: Live outs
+“Full Predication” vs. “Early Exit”: Live outs
    The critical difference is in live outs support.
-The “general” approach requires special handling of exit blocks (either through predication or explicit control flow) and tracking of last value extraction mask for each live-out individually.
-The “simple” approach does not require any extra efforts comparing to “normal” case because live outs are naturally handled by scalar post loop.
+The “full predication” approach requires special handling of exit blocks (either through predication or explicit control flow) and tracking of last value extraction mask for each live-out individually.
+The “early exit” approach does not require any extra efforts comparing to “normal” case because live outs are naturally handled by scalar post loop.

-An approach without changing existing Loop Vectorizer code
+A possible implementation of "Early Exit" approach
 ----------------------------------------------------------

 There is one extra consideration not explicitly discussed so far but has potential to drive our choice of the approach to implement.
-As careful reader has already noted the “simple” approach has very few differences with “normal” vectorization case.
+As careful reader has already noted the “early exit” approach has very few differences with “normal” vectorization case.
 That not only makes it simpler to support it in the current vectorizer but opens an opportunity to implement it as a standalone pass.
 The process looks the following way.
 First, the original loop is cloned and preprocessed to remove dd-exits and hoist corresponding conditions.
 Hoisting and speculation safety should be proven before doing that.
 Next, the resulting cloned loop is passed to the vectorizer.
 Finally, vectorized loop is postprocessed.
 During postprocessing an early exit is inserted, and live outs are fixed up to account for new exit.
 In addition, scalar prologue produced by the vectorizer is substituted with the original scalar loop.
 Cost estimation should also be corrected because hoisted dd-exit conditions are speculatively executed in the vector version and may be conditionally executed in scalar version.

 Conclusion
 ----------

-We talk about two different approaches to handle data dependent exit loop vectorization and go over how to handle major aspects of legality, functionality and cost model in each approach.
-Each approach has different motivations such as the general approach works best when predication is cheap.
+We talk about two different approaches to handle dd-exit loop vectorization and go over how to handle major aspects of legality, functionality and cost model in each approach.
+Each approach has different motivations such as the  approach works best when predication is cheap.
 There are couple of open questions such as:

 * how we would identify loops where this sort of vectorization is not profitable (both approaches are affected by this, but the penalty touches different aspects)